-8.1 Within the overriding guidelines and statutory requirements of the government (Public Health), all Avanti schools respect the right that - within the national rules on consent - all parents1 have to choose whether their child(ren) take part in NHS administered vaccinations.
-Schools will not facilitate vaccination of any young person that does not have the necessary consent from parents - if parents have not consented, their child(ren) will not receive the vaccine.
+- 8.1.
+Within the overriding guidelines and statutory requirements of the government (Public Health), all Avanti schools respect the right that within the national rules on consent all parents (the term parent is classified as those acting in legal capacity of a parent or carer) have the right to choose whether their child(ren) take part in NHS administered vaccinations.
+Schools will not facilitate vaccination of any young person that does not have the necessary consent from parents if parents have not consented, their child(ren) will not receive the vaccine. - 8.2.
+Provided parents have given their consent in writing, the following vaccines can be administered on school premises: - HPV vaccine 3-in-1 teenage booster - Covid-19 (if part of a national vaccination programme) - Flu vaccine